Former Renault F1 boss to head Hyundai Motorsport - Speedcafe

 “Cyril’s experience in Formula 1 will help us to explore new opportunities for growth and improvements as we look to mount a more intensive fight for titles in WRC and to support our Customer Racing teams,” said Kim.

-Ahead of this weekend’s season opening Rallye Monte Carlo, the car maker unveiled the 2023 Hyundai i20 N Rally1 which it will contest the upcoming world championship with, aiming to prevent Toyota from winning a third-straight manufacturers title.
+Ahead of this weekend’s season opening Rallye Monte-Carlo, the car maker unveiled the 2023 Hyundai i20 N Rally1 which it will contest the upcoming world championship with, aiming to prevent Toyota from winning a third-straight manufacturers title.
 Hyundai last won the crown in 2020.

 The 45-year-old became a focal point for Daniel Riccardo fans during his final years leading Renault, when the Australian drove for the team (since rebranded Alpine).

-Riccardo famously won a bet with Abiteboul which entailed the Renault team boss getting a tattoo should Riccardo achieve a podium – which he did with third and the 2020 Eifel Grand Prix at the Nürburgring, and again at that year’s Emilia Romagna Grand Prix at Imola.
+Riccardo famously won a bet with Abiteboul which entailed the Renault boss getting a tattoo should Riccardo achieve a podium for the team – which he did with third at the 2020 Eifel Grand Prix at the Nürburgring and again at that year’s Emilia Romagna Grand Prix at Imola.

 Following his departure from Renault, Abiteboul worked for powertrain manufacturer, Mecachrome.